Netcracker/DRNavigator/documentation/Architecture.md

 HTTP Code: 400
 # sm-client

-`sm-client` is the cli tool to manage DR procedures between infra services that deployed in two kubernetes clusters.
+`sm-client` is the cli tool to manage DR procedures between services that deployed in two kubernetes clusters.
 It can be started on any Linux host with installed python dependencies: on DVM host or operation portal.
 Another option is start `sm-client` in docker container.
 In this case `sm-client` can work even in kubernetes cluster if needed.

-The main idea of `sm-client` is control of sequence of DR procedures for every infra service for both kubernetes clusters.
-It reads CRs with type sitemanager in kubernetes clusters and creates tree with correct order of infra services. `sm-client` waits for successful finish of every DR procedures and starts next.
+The main idea of `sm-client` is control of sequence of DR procedures for every  service for both kubernetes clusters.
+It reads CRs with type SiteManager in kubernetes clusters and creates tree with correct order of services. `sm-client` waits for successful finish of every DR procedures and starts next.

 `sm-client` help section: